-The Mud and Saltwater Short Film Fest attracted over 800 people to watch the 23 short films made by local filmmakers.
-The film festival featured footage from Roebuck Bay and the Kimberley coast, and was presented by the Roebuck Bay Working Group with support from Royalties for Regions, Inspiring Australia, Rangelands NRM through the National Landcare Program and local sponsor, Cygnet Bay Pearls.
+The Mud and Saltwater Short Film Fest has attracted over 1000 people to watch the 23 short films made by local filmmakers.
+The film fest was presented by the Roebuck Bay Working Group with support from State NRM, Inspiring Australia, Rangelands NRM, Cygnet Bay Pearls and artist Sobrane Simcock.

 An unprecedented 21 different types of dinosaur tracks have been identified on a 25km stretch of coast around Walmadany (James Price Point) on the Dampier Peninsula, WA.
 Palaeontologists from The University of Queensland and James Cook University braved sharks, crocodiles, massive tides and the threat of development to unveil the most diverse assemblage of dinosaur tracks in the world in 127 to 140 million year old rocks in the remote Kimberley region of WA.

 Lead author Dr Steve Salisbury said the diversity of tracks around Walmadany (James Price Point) is globally unparalleled and the area the ‘Cretaceous equivalent of Serengeti’.
-“It is extremely significant, forming the primary record of non-avian dinosaurs in the western half the continent and providing the only glimpse of Australia’s dinosaur fauna during the first half of the early Cretaceous Period.
-Walmadany is such a magical place – Australia’s Jurassic Park in a spectacular setting.”
+“It is extremely significant, forming the primary record of non-avian dinosaurs in the western half of the continent and providing the only glimpse of Australia’s dinosaur fauna during the first half of the early Cretaceous Period.
+Walmadany is a magical place – Australia’s Jurassic Park in a spectacular setting.”

 Roebuck Bay Working Group is comprised of Traditional Owners and government, local community, conservation groups and business.
 We work collaboratively to solve issues, raise awareness and encourage research and monitoring which supports responsible management and protection of Roebuck Bay.